-The Breakout Box for the Auxiliary I/O Connector with Encoder Isolators is attached to the AUX I/O connector on the MMC Control.
+The Breakout Box for the Auxiliary I/O Connector with Encoder Isolators is attached to the AUX I/O connector on the MMC or Axis I/O Option Module.
 The connector pins marked with the "ground" symbol on the screw connector are connected to the "D" connector shell for shield grounding purposes.